ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Proposed Method: ML-KFHE

 The prediction algorithm is the same as for KFHE and is shown in Algorithm \ref{alg:kfhe_homer_pred}.
 Here the trained models and the Kalman gain values learned during the training along with a new query datapoint is given.
 Using the models in Line 5 the Kalman gain is repeatedly used to combine the measurements on Line 4.
 After $T$ iterations the predicted labels for the new datapoint $\boldsymbol{d}$, the estimate $\boldsymbol{\hat{y}}_{T}^{(y)}$ are returned.
 To find the label assignments, these scores are thresholded at $0.5$.

-A simple bagged version of HOMER, E-HOMER, is also introduced in this section so that it can be compared with ML-KFHE-HOMER to evaluate the effectiveness of ML-KFHE-HOMER.
+\begin{itemize} \item \textbf{E-HOMER:} A simple bagged version of HOMER, E-HOMER, is also introduced in this section mainly with the intension to compare with ML-KFHE-HOMER to evaluate the effectiveness of ML-KFHE-HOMER.
 The hyperparameters for each HOMER model in the ensemble (the cluster type, the number of clusters, and the type of underlying SVM kernel) are all selected randomly, as in ML-KFHE-HOMER.
-The difference between E-HOMER and ML-KFHE-HOMER is that the combination of ML-KFHE-HOMER uses the ML-KFHE framework to combine the HOMER component classifier models and E-HOMER combines the component HOMER classifiers using simple bagging.
-Algorithm \ref{alg:e_homer_train} describes the E-HOMER training process, and Algorithm \ref{alg:e_homer_pred} describes the prediction process.
+The difference between E-HOMER and ML-KFHE-HOMER is that the combination of ML-KFHE-HOMER uses the ML-KFHE framework to ensemble the HOMER component classifier models and E-HOMER ensembles the component HOMER classifiers using simple bagging.
+Algorithm \ref{alg:e_homer_train} describes the E-HOMER training process, and Algorithm \ref{alg:e_homer_pred} describes the prediction process. \end{itemize}